The Benefits of Group Therapy in Substance Abuse Treatment

 In group therapy sessions, various exercises and techniques are incorporated to promote effective communication.
 These activities provide individuals with the necessary tools to better articulate their needs and desires, as well as to express themselves assertively and respectfully.

-See also Holistic Approaches to Behavioral Health Care
+See also The Evolution of Behavioral Health Treatments

 Through active listening and being heard, participants can strengthen their understanding of others’ experiences and perspectives, fostering empathy and compassion.
 This empathetic connection can significantly contribute to building supportive relationships both within and outside the therapy setting.